uppusaikiran/awesome-ctf-cheatsheet/readme.md

 If there is word `caesar` in the question or hint, it can be a substitution cipher.

-If you find `!` in the cipher text and cipher seems to be within certain range of Letters and appears to be transposition of a plain text, Use this website [Ceasar Box](https://www.dcode.fr/caesar-box-cipher) to Bruteforce the hidden message.
+If you find `!` in the cipher text and cipher seems to be within certain range of Letters and appears to be transposition of a plain text, Use this website [Caesar Box](https://www.dcode.fr/caesar-box-cipher) to Bruteforce the hidden message.

 ### Vigenere Cipher